Women Pastors? Elders? Apostles? Prophets?

 A Biblical Response: I don’t personally know of any church leaders consistently closing their ears to women’s input.
 And this input can be had without ordaining the women and/or putting them into leadership and pulpit roles to men.
 I was a local-church pastor for 22 years and a Bible college teacher for twelve years.
 Throughout that time my wife never functioned as an ordained minister, nor did she ever lead or teach men.
 However, the input and wisdom that she shared with me profoundly influenced the churches in which I have ministered.
 For example:

-•• Time and again, having heard the Lord’s voice in her own devotional times, my wife has shared biblical insights with me that I have then incorporated into sermons I have preached.
+•• Time and again, having heard God's voice in her own devotional times, my wife has shared biblical insights with me that I have then incorporated into sermons I have preached.

 •• This very website that you are reading today came into being as a result of a revelation of the Lord to my wife which she then shared with me.